-The ODCC tested the enhanced congestion control mechanism and the effect is benificial.
-According to the test result, the bandwidth QoS performance is improved by more than 30% (TCP:RoCE = 9:1 scenario). <<Reference to ODCC test results>>
+The ODCC tested the enhanced congestion control mechanism and the effect is beneficial [30].
+According to the test result, the bandwidth QoS performance is improved by more than 30% (TCP:RoCE = 9:1 scenario).

-Configuration complexity of congestion control algorithms
+Addressing configuration complexity of congestion control algorithms